 4.10 Policy 2 applies to development proposals on sites proposed through the Local Plan as well as development proposals on sites identified in the Plan.
 The Local Plan itself must be subject to an appropriate assessment before it can be adopted.
 The planning authorities will inform developers of any special requirements resulting from Natura interests or the appropriate assessment of the Local Plan during preapplication discussions or when the need for such requirements are recognised by the authorities.
 The special requirements could include mitigation measures to avoid effects on Natura interests that would be imposed as conditions on planning consent, or particular information required by the planning authority to undertake an appropriate assessment of the specific development proposal.

-Policy 3 National Natural Heritage Designations
+Policy 3 National Natural Heritage Designations a) the interests of the designated area and overall integrity of the area would not be compromised; and in the absence of an alternative solution b) any significant adverse effects on the qualities for which the area has been designated are clearly outweighed by social and economic benefits and are mitigated by enhancement of qualities of equal importance to the natural heritage designation.

-Development that would adversely affect the National Park, a Site of Special Scientific Interest, National Nature Reserve or National Scenic Area will only be permitted where it has been demonstrated that:
+Development that adversely affects the National Park, a Site of Special Scientific Interest, National Nature Reserve or National Scenic Area will only be permitted where it has been demonstrated that: